-All group papers are due the last day of classes, and are to be delivered either to my office (left in trays outside it if I am not there for some reason) or that of the Government Department by 5 pm.
+All group papers are due in class the day of the presentation.
 Two copies of the combined report and bibliographical essay should be turned in at the appropriate time in the appropriate place in the appropriate format.

 Do not ask for an extension, for none will be granted.